Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

-McCabe’s possible firing comes amid an inspector general investigation that is expected to be critical of his handling of the Clinton e-mail probe, a source told The Associated Press.

-If he is terminiated by the end of the day on Friday, March 16, it could prevent him from receiving his pension benefits.

-Republicans have long voiced conflict-of-interest complaints over McCabe’s ties to the Democratic Party, including his wife receiving donations for a failed 2015 Senate run from a group tied to former Virginia Gov. Terry McAuliffe.
+Republicans have long voiced conflict-of-interest complaints over McCabe’s ties to the Democratic Party, including his wife’s having received donations for a failed 2015 Senate run from a group tied to former Virginia Gov. Terry McAuliffe.

 Here’s what you need to know about McCabe’s FBI career and the controversies that have followed.